PrashantTakale369/HR_Employees_Attrition/README.md

 The app uses a Random Forest machine learning model (85-90% accuracy) trained on real IBM HR data to spot patterns that usually lead to attrition.
 It doesn't just give you a "yes/no" answer - it shows you WHY someone might leave (low pay, bad work-life balance, lack of growth) and suggests specific things you can do to keep them around.

+## 🤖 Why Machine Learning?

+Traditional HR methods rely on exit interviews and surveys after employees leave - by then it's too late.
+This project uses **machine learning** to be proactive instead of reactive.

+**The Problem:**
+- Employee turnover costs companies 6-9 months of an employee's salary
+- Exit interviews only tell you why people left, not who will leave next
+- Manual analysis of 30+ employee factors is time-consuming and prone to bias

+**The ML Solution:**
+- Analyzes 30+ employee attributes simultaneously (age, satisfaction, income, work-life balance, etc.)
+- Identifies complex patterns humans might miss
+- Predicts attrition risk with 85-90% accuracy
+- Provides actionable insights for retention strategies

+## 📊 The Model: Random Forest Classifier

+**Why Random Forest?**

+We use a **Random Forest Classifier** with 200 decision trees because:

+1. **High Accuracy** - Consistently achieves 85-90% accuracy on employee attrition
+2. **Handles Mixed Data** - Works well with both numerical (salary, age) and categorical (department, job role) features
+3. **Feature Importance** - Shows which factors matter most (monthly income, overtime, work-life balance)
+4. **Robust** - Less prone to overfitting than single decision trees
+5. **No Feature Scaling Required** - Works directly with raw employee data
+6. **Interpretable** - Can explain why a specific employee is at risk

+**Model Configuration:**
+- 200 decision trees (n_estimators)
+- Maximum depth: 15 levels
+- Minimum samples per split: 10
+- Trained on 1470 employee records
+- 25 input features

 ## 🚀 Quick Start

 ### Frontend Setup